Skip to main content

 It would be easy to tackle this answer with a simple problem and solution method-

-Solution – PayStream introduces a P2P matching layer that directly connects borrowers and lenders at optimized rates, eliminating idle capital and minimizing the spread between borrowing and lending rates.
+Solution – Paystream introduces a P2P matching layer that directly connects borrowers and lenders at optimised rates, eliminating idle capital and minimising the spread between borrowing and lending rates.

 • Problem – Kamino requires funds to be locked for a fixed duration, restricting lenders from accessing their capital when needed.
 This rigid structure doesn’t suit users with dynamic needs, such as freelancers, DAOs, or startups.